 Eddie was most struck by the troops' courage, mateship, good humour and complete dedication to winning the war.
 He recalls the time Lieutenant Charles Butler was being carried out from Gona by Papua New Guineans after receiving severe facial and head wounds including the loss of an eye.
 As Eddie walked alongside him, Lieutenant Butler joked that he would have to be a 'one-eyed' footie barracker!

 Eddie was visiting the troops when the last of the Japanese at Gona were attacked and killed.
 He recalls the many dead strewn all over the battlefield and the terrible smell.
 He remained with the troops as they buried the dead and marched out with them when the 2/14th was relieved and returned to Australia for rest and reinforcements.
 Eddie returned to New Guinea in 1943 with the 2/16th Battalion, serving in the Markham and Ramu Valley campaigns.
 In 1945 he served in Balikpapan , Borneo , with Headquarters, 7th Division AIF.

 Eddie was discharged from the Army in March 1946 and married Bonnie in April.
 Eddie continued to be involved in the Salvation Army and worked in a range of occupations before owning and operating a cabinet-making business.
 Eddie and Bonnie have one daughter and three grandchildren.

-Today Eddie is kept busy as the secretary and life member of the Red Shield Sub-Branch of the RSL, which has awarded him a meritorious service medal.
-He is also secretary and a cornet player in the Salvation Army Melbourne Veterans' Band and is involved in his local RSL.
+In later years Eddie kept busy as the secretary and life member of the Red Shield Sub-Branch of the RSL. and as a cornet player in the Salvation Army Melbourne Veterans' Band.